 The introduction of GPU-based (and later ASIC-based) deep learning led to widespread adoption of these systems.
-But the amount of computing power used in cutting-edge systems grew even faster, at approximately $10\times$ per year from $2012$ to $2019$ \cite{openai2018}.
-This rate is far faster than the $\approx35\times$ total improvement from moving to GPUs, the meager improvements from the last vestiges of Moore's Law \cite{thompson2018decline}, or the improvements in neural network training efficiency \cite{openai2020}.
+But the amount of computing power used in the largest cutting-edge systems grew even faster, at approximately $10\times$ per year from $2012$ to $2019$ \cite{openai2018}.
+This rapid increase in computing burden far outpaced the $\approx35\times$ total improvement from moving to GPUs, the meager improvements from the last vestiges of Moore's Law \cite{thompson2021decline}, or the improvements in neural network training efficiency \cite{openai2020}.
 Instead, much of the increase came from a much-less-economically-attractive source: running models for more time on more machines.
-For example, in $2012$ AlexNet trained using 2 GPUs for 5-6 days\cite{krizhevsky2012imagenet}, in $2017$ ResNeXt-101 \cite{xie2017aggregated} was trained with 8 GPUs for over 10 days, and in $2019$ NoisyStudent was trained with $\approx1{,}000$ TPUs (one TPU v3 Pod) for 6 days\cite{xie2019self}.
-Another extreme example is the machine translation system, ``Evolved Transformer'', which used more than $2$ million GPU hours and cost millions of dollars to run\cite{So2019evolved, wu2020lite}.
-Scaling deep learning computation by scaling up hardware hours or number of chips is problematic in the longer-term because it implies that costs scale at roughly the same rate as increases in computing power \cite{openai2018}, which (as we show) will quickly make it unsustainable.
+For example, in $2012$ AlexNet trained using 2 GPUs for 5-6 days\cite{krizhevsky2012imagenet}, in $2017$ ResNeXt-101 \cite{xie2017aggregated} was trained with 8 GPUs for over 10 days, and in $2020$ Meta Pseudo Labels (EfficientNet-L2) was trained with $2048$ TPU cores for 11 days\cite{pham2020meta}.
+Another extreme example is the machine translation system, ``Evolved Transformer'', which used more than $2$ million GPU hours and cost millions of dollars to run\cite{So2019evolved, wu2020lite}.\footnote{Some have argued that neural architecture search costs should not be included in training costs because they help reduce inference costs \cite{jeff2022sustainable}.
+While we agree with the latter point, it doesn't change that this search is part of the initial training cost and thus we include it in our calculations.} Scaling deep learning computation by scaling up hardware hours or number of chips is problematic in the longer-term because it implies that costs scale at roughly the same rate as increases in computing power \cite{openai2018}, which (as we show) will quickly make it unsustainable.